 3. Quality Requirements

-Supplier shall maintain a Quality Management System, Quality Assurance Plan or Product Quality Plan compliant with relevant industry standard such as ISO 9001, AS 9100, IATF16949 requirements, and meet TPI Requirements.
+Supplier shall maintain a Quality Management System, Quality Assurance Plan or Product Quality Plan compliant with applicable industry standards such as ISO 9001, AS 9100, and IATF16949, and shall meet TPI Requirements.
 If Supplier does not maintain such a system or plan, Supplier must document actual quality practices and procedures and provide these to TPI in writing.

-Supplier shall comply with Advanced Product Quality Planning (APQP)/APQP4Wind and Production Part Approval Process (PPAP) for any new or revised product and submit to TPI via designated portal.
+Supplier shall comply with Advanced Product Quality Planning (APQP)/APQP4Wind and Production Part Approval Process (PPAP) for any new or revised products and will submit required documentation to TPI through the designated portal.